"Showmances" : Why They Should Be Embraced and Not Frowned Upon

 Basically, to act is to be vulnerable.

 Great.
-So we’ve established one of the components that makes good acting and therefore good performances.
+So we’ve established one of the components that makes good acting and, therefore, good performances.
 Fabulous.
-Most of you probably already knew that and at this point are wondering what the point of this article is.
+Most of you probably already know that and are wondering what the point of this article is.

-No, I don’t mean the birds and the bees, nor do I mean stage kisses and Shakespearean romances.
+No, I don’t mean the birds and the bees or stage kisses and Shakespearean romances.
 I’m talking about the real thing.

 Any dating advice article worth its salt will tell you that, like in theatre, vulnerability is important in a relationship.
-Honesty and emotional openness are the hallmarks of any good relationship, romantic or otherwise, and so these qualities are also fairly important when pretending to be in a relationship too.
+Honesty and emotional openness are the hallmarks of any good relationship, romantic or otherwise, and so these qualities are also fairly important when pretending to be in a relationship.

 Here’s the thing.
-Actors are imitating real life, right?
-But in order to do that to the very highest level, the lines between real life and theatre need to blur.
-Not so much that villains become actual murderers and every onstage marriage is officiated by a priest, obviously.
+Actors are imitating real life.
+But to do that to the very highest level, the lines between real life and theatre need to blur.
+Not so much that villains become actual murderers and a priest officiates every onstage marriage.
 Just enough to draw in the audience and keep them in that state of suspended disbelief for the duration of the show.

-The best theatre is the kind you get lost in, both as an actor and as an audience member.
+The best theatre is the kind you get lost in as an actor and audience member.

-Fictional relationships on stage and on screen are just that – fictional.
-But find me an actor who hasn’t witnessed a romance between castmates at some point in their lives and I will happily show you a flying pig.
+Fictional relationships on stage and screen are just that – fictional.
+But find me an actor who hasn’t witnessed a romance between castmates at some point in their lives, and I will happily show you a flying pig.

 When the day-to-day course of your work requires emotional vulnerability, it is only natural that your colleagues become more than just people with whom you work.
 In some cases, these people will have seen more of ‘you’ than even some of your own family.
 There is an innate trust in that, which has the potential to forge the very firmest of relationships.

-Now, add into the mix the fact that some actors will have to direct their fabricated emotions directly towards another castmate, be it in the form of love or hatred or anything in between, and you might begin to see why there is often some emotional spillage after the curtain has dropped.
+Now, add to the mix the fact that some actors will have to direct their fabricated emotions directly toward another castmate, be it love, hatred, or anything in between, and you might begin to see why there is often some emotional spillage after the curtain has dropped.

 Lovers, however, are a different kettle of fish altogether.

-Romance is so often central to a show that it is vital that it comes across well, so directors use a plethora of exercises and acting techniques to draw out the very closest approximation of true love from their actors.
-Therefore, we can safely assume that emotions are probably running fairly high during rehearsals and shows.
-After all, we said early on that a bit of genuine emotion is what makes a good performance.
+Romance is so often central to a show that it must come across well, so directors use many exercises and acting techniques to draw out the closest approximation of true love from their actors.
+Therefore, we can safely assume emotions run high during rehearsals and shows.
+After all, we said early on that a bit of genuine emotion makes a good performance.

-But directors will do similar exercises with enemies and friends and all other manners of relationships too, won’t they?
+But directors will do similar exercises with enemies, friends, and other relationships, too, won’t they?

 Possibly, yes.
-In general, I would argue they are likely to focus on romantic entanglements the most, but that depends both on the nature of the play and the style of the director.
-If they do treat all their characters’ relationships equally, then we are still without an explanation for why cast romances seem to be so prevalent.
+They are likely to focus on romantic entanglements the most, but that depends on the play’s nature and the director’s style.
+If they treat all their characters’ relationships equally, then we still have no explanation for why cast romances seem so prevalent.

 Here’s my theory.